Westgate, Gloucester: Notable inhabitants

 Jemmy Wood, the legendary Gloucester Miser ran his Gloucester Old Bank from a medieval timber building at 22 Westgate Street, that remained until the nineteenth century.
 The building occupied by the bank was subsequently replaced by a Victorian Gothic building and more recently by a new building.
-It is now occupied by a McDonald's restaurant.

 Further down the street is the home of the young Charles Wheatstone, the physicist - pioneer of telecommunications and cryptography (not to mention music acoustics etc.)

 Westgate Bridge

 The Westgate Bridge over the River Severn was once the longest in England.
 It has been replaced several times over its history.

 The original medieval bridge had five great arches.
 In 1542 Sir Thomas Bell and his wife Joan assigned property on a sale and leaseback arrangement to the City Corporation to be used after their deaths for repairing Westgate Bridge and causeway.

 In 1816, the medieval bridge was replaced by a single-span bridge designed by Sir Robert Smirke, architect of the British Museum, who also designed Gloucester Shire Hall, also in Westgate Street.

 Until the first Severn Crossing was opened near Chepstow in 1966, the Westgate Bridge was the most southerly crossing point on the Severn for road traffic to or from Wales.

 In the 1970s two new wide-span road bridges were built, one for each direction of traffic flow.
 Between these a separate foot and cycle bridge was also built.
 The two road bridges were replaced again in the late 1990s, opening in 2000.

 There are a number of Segregated Bicycle Paths which use the central bridge connecting nearby villages via Alney Island.